Tamagochy

 Our sons wearing clown noses at the Omaha Film Festival.

-The story captured and presented in Becoming Fools is an authentic depiction of chaos made beautiful by a God who knows a lot more, cares a lot more, and ultimately LOVES a lot more than I do.
-The film presents beautiful grace, but ultimately doesn’t end with everything wrapped in a bow.
+The story captured and presented in “Becoming Fools” is an authentic depiction of chaos made beautiful by a God who knows much more, cares much more, and ultimately loves much more than I do.
+The film showcases incredible grace, but it doesn’t end with everything wrapped in a bow.
 That simply isn’t reality.
-These kids are still living in the streets.
-Some of them are now purposefully in jail.
-Others have been admitted to the hospital for knife wounds.
-Their status has changed several times since we began post production, because that is the nature of life in the streets.
+These kids are still living on the streets.
+Some have intentionally gone to jail.
+Others have been hospitalized due to knife wounds.
+Their status has changed several times since we began post-production, because that is the nature of life on the streets.

-We hope to finish the film this month and begin planning a fall screening tour, but we don’t really have control over that either.
-We dug deep into savings to finish the film and don’t have the resources needed for a screening tour.
-But we trust that resources will be provided.
-We hope that others will choose to join us in Becoming Fools.
+We hope to finish the film this month and start planning a fall screening tour, but we don’t have control over that either.
+We have dipped deep into our savings to finish the film and don’t have the resources needed for a screening tour.
+However, we trust that the necessary resources will be provided.
+We hope that others will choose to join us in “Becoming Fools”.

 The Official Becoming Fools Movie Trailer